 Decongestants should not be used by a patient who has an irregular heart rhythm, high blood pressure, heart disease, or glaucoma.
-Some patients taking decongestants experience difficulty with urination.
+At ENT Specialists, some patients taking decongestants experience difficulty with urination.
 Furthermore, decongestants are often used as ingredients in diet pills.
 To avoid excessively stimulating effects, patients taking diet pills should not take decongestants.

 * May be available over the counter without a prescription.
 Read labels carefully, and use only as directed.